lolmadmaxx/lamba/README.md

 ### NILM Wave Packet Example

-The repository includes a small example that trains a `WavePacketMLP` on synthetic non-intrusive load monitoring (NILM) data.
+The repository includes an example that trains a two-input `TwoInputWavePacketMLP` on synthetic non-intrusive load monitoring (NILM) data.
+Each training sample represents a 120 minute window of measurements with two channels: ampere and watt.
 Run the following commands to train and then perform inference:

 ```bash
 python examples/nilm_wave_packet.py